eastmallingresearch/Shotgun_metagenomics/Binning/README.md

 The pipeline described below is an example taken from the oak decline project

 I'm likely also to implement an assembly free functional binning pipeline - Metakallisto or Carnelian (this was actually the original plan, but I got sidetracked into doing assemblies).
-Probably not Carnelian as it has some annoying (an extra boost library) dependencies.

 ```shell